What is The CO-OP

 As a CO-OP member, you have a voice and a vote in how the CO-OP is run.
 Our board of directors, who govern our company, must be made up of a majority of our members – not big business.

 Our plans are accepted by doctors and hospitals throughout the state.

 Our Mission: We offer non-profit member-governed health insurance that promotes member engagement and provides access to high quality medical care.

 Our Vision: Champion a more innovative, member-centric healthcare delivery system by promoting the triple aim where providers are engaged to improve population health , improve individual healthcare, and control healthcare spending.

 Our Core Values: Customer focus, Communication, Quality, Integrity, Responsibility, Respect, Credibility, Innovation, Teamwork.

 It all comes back to you.

 The cost of health insurance and medical care are two of the greatest challenges facing us today.
-We believe big health insurance companies have had their way for way too long—and that Idahoans have waited long enough.
-Help us bring some common sense—and competition—back to Idaho health insurance.
+We believe big health insurance companies have had their way for way too long—and that Idahoans, Montanans, and Wyomingites have waited long enough.
+Help us bring some common sense—and competition—back to health insurance.
 Join us!